 Predominantly, from the information fed into it.
 Employees inputting sensitive data to ChatGPT may not be thinking of the consequences when they’re looking for a quick fix to a nagging problem.

 According to recent research, sensitive data makes up 11% of what employees put into the system.
-That could include things like company financial data, PII and PHI.
+That could include things like sensitive data such as PII and PHI.

 Copying and pasting sensitive company documents into ChatGPT has quickly become a bad habit for employees who aren’t thinking of potential confidentiality issues and GDPR risks.